-Once the drawings have been reviewed and corrected in accordance with PWD's Preliminary Review comments they shall be submitted back to the PWD Project Engineer and Water/Sewer Engineering Supervisor and to the various agencies, for their comments.
+Once the drawings have been reviewed and corrected in accordance with PWD's Preliminary Review comments they shall be submitted back to the PWD Project Engineer and Water/Sewer Engineering Supervisor, Water Conveyance, Collectors Systems, GSI, and to the various agencies, for their comments.
 The transmittal letter to the utility should state any foreseen conflicts or questions that the designer may have.
-It is not necessary to resubmit the plans to Water Conveyance or Collector Systems because the PWD Project Engineer will review the plans for any changes that they requested.